quentintruong/Stocks-Scraper/README.md

 Program works as of 9 June 2017, xpaths and links of my chosen websites may change, so check that before use.

+# Approach
+Scrape the 30 stocks of the DOW using a webspider.

+Use the scrapy item pipeline to hold items until all websites have been scraped.

+Sort all items according to highest average price variation and return the top as likely to vary the most during the next trading day.

+Sort a ranged subset of the items according to highest average price variation and return the top 10.

+Add request delay to prevent target website from banning spider and/or not fulfilling request.

 ## Requires:

 python3.5